Contact Us

 Miami International Autodrome Stats and Records

-Debuted in 2022 on the F1 calendar, the Miami GP track is part of the Hard Rock Stadium that facilitates at Miami Gardens, home to the NFL national team the Miami Dolphins.
+The Miami GP track is part of the Hard Rock Stadium, which is conveniently located in Miami Gardens, home to the NFL team, the Miami Dolphins.
 Here’s everything you need to know about the Miami International Autodrome racing track.

 The History Of Miami International Autodrome Race Track

-The Miami International Autodrome is an F1 racing track, constructed by the Apex Circuit Design.
-It was built to host F1 races on American soil and showcase the world about glamour and glitz of Formula 1 to the motorsport world.
+The Miami International Autodrome is an F1 racing track constructed by the Apex Circuit Design.
+It was built to host F1 races on American soil and showcase to the world the glamour and glitz of Formula 1 to the motorsport world.
 The track opened a new chapter for motorsport racing in the United States.
-The city which has lots of vibrant tourist attractions, where Hollywood meets sports with promising racing made the Miami International Autodrome racing track an attractive package proposition for F1.
+The city's vibrant tourist attractions, where Hollywood meets sports with promising racing, made the Miami International Autodrome racing track appealing to Formula 1.

 Being just a temporary race track, it gives a permanent feel of adrenaline and excitement.
 The track also represents much of Miami’s extravagant sporting legacy.
-As the third Formula 1 racing track after Austin and Las Vegas, The Miami GP is home to the National Football League to Florida City.
-The Hard Rock Stadium is the home ground to the NFL special team-Miami Dolphins.
-The track reflects the exotic, lavish, and pretigious nightlife of Miami’s lucrative American fame and market.
+As the third Formula 1 racing track after Austin and Las Vegas, the Miami GP is home to the National Football League.
+The Hard Rock Stadium is the home ground of the NFL special team, the Miami Dolphins.
+The track reflects the exotic, lavish, and prestigious nightlife of Miami’s lucrative American fame and market.

 Stats Of The Miami International Autodrome

 The Miami International Autodrome is situated on the private grounds of the Hard Rock Stadium.
-The length of the track is about 5.412 kilometers and has 19 corners to get passed by fellow drivers.
-The track has three different sectors with two different DRS zones that can tackle a car with a speed of 320 kilometers/hour.
-The first inaugural grand prix was attended by 2, 43,000 viewers for the race weekend in 2022.
-The special feature of the track is that it has big braking events which we can see in previous races.
-So it offers a lot of opportunities to race for the overtake.
+The length of the track is about 5.412 kilometers and has 19 corners to pass by fellow drivers.
+The track is divided into three different sectors with two different DRS zones.
+The first inaugural Grand Prix was attended by 243,000 viewers for the race weekend in 2022.

 First Race